-Note: As member of the spurge family, poinsettias do contain latex, which can be an irritant.
-Contrary to popular belief, however, poinsettias are not poisonous.
+As a member of the spurge family, poinsettias contain latex, which can be an irritant.
+Contrary to popular belief, poinsettias are not poisonous.

 In early fall, as the leaves begin to turn brown, cut the leaves back to 2 inches from the bulb and remove the bulb from the soil.
 Clean the bulb and place it in the crisper drawer of your refrigerator for 6 weeks.
 Just be sure there are no apples nearby, as they will sterilize your amaryllis bulb!
-After 6 weeks in the cooler, bulbs should be returned to the soil about 8 weeks before blooms are desired.
+After 6 weeks in the cooler, bulbs should be returned to the soil about 8 weeks before you would like fresh blooms.
 This cycle can continue for several years.

 All